Contact Us for a Free Consultation (213) 542-0979

 For example, did it start with a custodian of records getting the document and then either bringing it into court or mailing it to court and then the court receiving it in an official envelope, and then the two parties in the litigation — in a criminal case, the Los Angeles County prosecutor and the defense attorney — open it together, look at it, make sure of exactly what's in there and then a copy is made for both parties and then the prosecutor typically, and even the defense attorney sometimes will then put that document back into the court file.

-Both parties will stipulate that it was received in court and then you can put the document into evidence.
-But once that document goes away from the chain of custody, now you have a problem because now you're not able to show exactly where the document went and whether the document was tampered with in any way.
+Both parties will stipulate that it was received in court, and then you can put the document into evidence.
+But once that document goes away from the chain of custody, you have a problem because you're not able to show exactly where the document went and whether the document was tampered with in any way.
 In other words, in order to let a document in that obviously can't be cross-examined, we'd better make sure that that document actually is a legitimate document that hasn't been fooled around with.
 Nothing's been taken away from it; nothing's been added to it.
 So, establishing a chain of custody is crucial.

 I've seen the document.
-I know it's a legitimate document so I'm going to agree to the chain of custody.
+I know it's a legitimate document, so I'm going to agree to the chain of custody.
 I'll stipulate to it and then you can just get the document in and deal with it.
 Sometimes it's good for the defense; sometimes it's bad for the defense.
-Sometimes it really doesn't matter.
+Sometimes, it really doesn't matter.
 It's irrelevant.

 Delivering an Official Subpoena

 So, if you want to subpoena a document, you have to deliver an official subpoena.
 It has to be related to the case.
 It has to be ordered to come into court.
 Most of the time, the subpoena in a Los Angeles case says that the person who is receiving the subpoena needs to put the documents in a sealed envelope and send them to the court by a certain date, and if they do that, then they don't have to come to court.
-But if they're not going to do that — if they're going to cause any problems about it — they need to come into court and explain to the judge and the attorneys why they're not
+But if they're not going to do that — if they're going to cause any problems about it — they need to come into court and explain to the judge and the attorneys why they're not.

 The whole point of establishing a chain of custody in a criminal case related to subpoenaed documents is so you can use those documents later on in the proceedings without the other side objecting and saying, you know what, we're objecting to those documents.
 We don't know where those documents have been.
 We don't know if those are legitimate documents.